popguy12/CallOfDoom-UnofficialFork/README.md

 I just hope to be able to provide said technology to make further development of his mod easier, while allowing more mechanics and stuff to be added as well.

+# Credits

+- All audio, sprites, graphics, and other assets from Call of DooM are, of course, credited to Arrowwood and whatever sources he used himself in making Call of DooM.

+- Audio I am adding is sourced from several games.
+Namely Insurgency, Tarkov, MW19, MW22, MW23, and various Valve games.

+- Most HUD graphics are ripped and credited to MW22 and MW23 as well